apriha/snps/analysis/xy-chrom-snp-ratios/README.rst

 Results
 -------
-Over nearly 4000 samples, heterozygous X chromosome SNPs appear to separate Male and Female genotypes at a ratio of 0.05 (i.e., there are two separate distributions).
-Similarly, not-null Y SNPs can be used to separate Male and Female genotypes, with a ratio of about 0.3.
+Over nearly 4000 samples, heterozygous X chromosome SNPs appear to separate Male and Female genotypes at a ratio of 0.03 (i.e., there are two separate distributions).
+Similarly, not-null Y SNPs can be used to separate Male and Female genotypes, with a ratio of 0.3.

 .. image:: https://raw.githubusercontent.com/apriha/snps/master/analysis/xy-chrom-snp-ratios/xy-chrom-snp-ratios.png